gebv/ffsm/README.md

 Finite State Machine (or FSM) written in Go.
 It is a low-level primitive for more complex solutions.
 Supported (optional)  transition handler for advanced logic.

+What is a finite state machine (or FSM)?
+TODO

 * [Features](#features)
 * [Quickstart](#quickstart)
 * [Example code](#examples)